appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-installation.md

 - All the node configurations and mapping done in process flow will be shared when sharing the package to other organisation.
 - Modifications made in the process flows in source organisation _after the sharing_ , the changes will not reflect once the package is shared to an another organisation.
 - As Process flow doesn't stores any credentials, you will not have to worry about credentials vulnerability.
 - Process Flows that are shared, if deleted from the folder **Installed Process Flow**, will move to the TRASH folder.
 However, you can anytime restore those process flows from TRASH.
-The process flows will be restored to the folder from where it got deleted.
+The process flows will be restored in the **Process Flow** folder.
-- Sub-folders under **Installed Process Flow** if deleted, the entire folder along with the process flows inside, will move to TRASH.
-However, you can anytime restore those deleted sub-folders from TRASH.
-The process flows inside will also be restored back under the folder "Installed Process Flow" from where it got deleted.
+- You cannot delete the Installed folders.